AASun V2

 • At other times there are few consumers and the surplus photovoltaic production is injected into the public network (without payment).

 To best manage the photovoltaic electricity produced, we can use an energy diverter.
-This diverter will direct the available energy to several devices based on measurements of consumed and produced energy , the environment (temperature sensors, thermostat contact, etc.), and rules defined by the user.
+This diverter will direct the available energy to several devices based on measurements of consumed and produced energy , the environment (temperature sensors, thermostat contact, time, etc.), and rules defined by the user.

 Main characteristics :